Trojan War: Death of Palamedes

 Odysseus was sent to Thrace to return with grain, but came back empty-handed.
 When scorned by Palamedes, Odysseus challenged him to do better.
 Palamedes set out and returned with a shipload of grain.

 Odysseus had never forgiven Palamedes for threatening the life of his son.
-In revenge, Odysseus conceived a plot where an incriminating letter was forged, from Priam to Palamedes, and gold was planted in Palamedes' quarters.
+In revenge, Odysseus conceived a plot where an incriminating letter was forged, from Priam to Palamedes, and gold was planted in Palamedes's quarters.
 The letter and gold were "discovered", and Agamemnon had Palamedes stoned to death for treason.

 However, Pausanias, quoting the Cypria, says that Odysseus and Diomedes drowned Palamedes, while he was fishing, and Dictys says that Odysseus and Diomedes lured Palamedes into a well, which they said contained gold, then stoned him to death.

-Palamedes' father Nauplius sailed to the Troäd and asked for justice, but was refused.
-In revenge, Nauplius traveled among the Achaean kingdoms and told the wives of the kings that they were bringing Trojan concubines to dethrone them.
+Palamedes's father Nauplius sailed to the Troäd and asked for justice, but was refused.
+In revenge, Nauplius travelled among the Achaean kingdoms and told the wives of the kings that they were bringing Trojan concubines to dethrone them.
 Many of the Greek wives were persuaded to betray their husbands, most significantly Agamemnon's wife, Clytemnestra, who was seduced by Aegisthus, son of Thyestes.